dit/dit/docs/measures/pid.rst

    \alpha \leq \beta \iff \forall \mathbf{b} \in \beta, \exists \mathbf{a} \in \alpha, \mathbf{a} \subseteq \mathbf{b}

-From here, we wish to find a redundancy measure, :math:`\Icap{}` which would assign a fraction of :math:`\I{\{X_i\} : Y}` to each antichain intuitively quantifying what portion of the information in the output could be learned by observing any of the sets of variables within the antichain.
+From here, we wish to find a redundancy measure, :math:`\Icap{\bullet}` which would assign a fraction of :math:`\I{\{X_i\} : Y}` to each antichain intuitively quantifying what portion of the information in the output could be learned by observing any of the sets of variables within the antichain.
 In order to be a viable measure of redundancy, there are several axioms a redundancy measure must satisfy.

 Bivariate Lattice
 -----------------